Caloocan Batang Kankaloo

-The Caloocan Batang Kankaloo (currently competing as the Caloocan Supremos) are a Filipino professional basketball team based in Caloocan.
+The Caloocan Batang Kankaloo (also known as Caloocan Batang Kankaloo-Victory Liner for sponsorship reasons) are a Filipino professional basketball team based in Caloocan.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
 The team plays its home games at Caloocan Sports Complex, located on the northern portion of the city.

 The team began play in the 2018 MPBL season as one of the MPBL's charter teams.
 They also compete in the Pilipinas Super League (PSL) and currently go by the Caloocan Supremos, the team's original name.

-The Caloocan franchise is one of two teams based in the Northern Manila District of Metro Manila, the other being the Val City Magic.
+The Caloocan franchise is one of two teams based in the Northern Manila District of Metro Manila, the other being the Valenzuela City Darkhorse.
 Since its founding, the team is owned by the City Government of Caloocan.

 History

 Maharlika Pilipinas Basketball League

 In 2017, the Caloocan Supremos joined the Maharlika Pilipinas Basketball League as one of the ten charter teams for its inaugural season.
 The team played in the league's inaugural game against the Parañaque Patriots, but lost, 60–70.
 The team only won one game in their inaugural season, giving them the worst record that season.

 In the 2018–19 season, despite finishing with a losing record, Caloocan was tied with the Pampanga Lanterns for the final playoff spot, which Caloocan would clinch because of their victory in the teams' head-to-head matchup.
 The team was then swept in the First Round by the first-seeded Bataan Risers.
 In the 2019–20 season, even though the team finished with a winning record, they only finished ninth in the Northern Division.

 For the 2021 Invitational, the team changed their name to the Caloocan Excellence.
 In the following 2022 season, Caloocan would once again fall short, finishing ninth in the Northern Division.

 In 2023, the veteran-led Caloocan squad managed to finish with the team's best record thus far, a 20–8 record, and clinched top four in its division for the first time.
 Despite a massive improvement from the previous season, none of its players were selected for that season's All-Star Game.
 In the First Round, the team had a tough matchup against Pasig City MCW Sports, but made it through in a close series that went to game 3.
 Unfortunately, they would go on to be swept by the Pampanga Giant Lanterns in the Division Semifinals.